UnderminersTeam/UndertaleModTool/SCRIPTS.md

 - `BetterVaporiserForUT.csx`: Replaces the current vapor system in Undertale with a new one that generates vapor on the fly for the appropriate sprite and can vaporize colored sprites.
 - `BorderEnabler.csx`: Enables borders on PC Undertale for versions prior to Undertale Switch.
 - `BorderEnablerv1_11.csx`: Enables borders on PC Undertale for the 1.11 version of Undertale (Switch).
-- `Ch2 Debug.csx`: Enables debug mode for Deltarune chapters 1 and 2.
 - `ChangeHomeBattlegroup.csx`: Changes the target battlegroup when pressing the Home key in Undertale.
-- `DebugMsg.csx`: Displays the contents of `global.msg` on-screen while debug mode is enabled.
-- `DebugToggler.csx`: Makes it possible to switch debug mode on and off using F1 in Undertale.
+- `Debug.csx`: Enables or disables debug mode in all supported Undertale/Deltarune versions.
 - `DeltaruneClearShaderData.csx`: Clears shader data from Deltarune, allowing older versions of the game to run on ancient hardware.
 - `DisableDogcheck.csx`: Disables dogcheck in Undertale and Deltarune such that you can load any room in the game from your save file.
 - `FixAlphysLabCrashAndroid.csx`: Fixes a crash at Alphys's lab on Android devices.